Interstate 95 in New Jersey: Kearny to Ridgefield Park

-Bridges, the mainline of I-95 officially follows the Eastern Spur of the New Jersey Turnpike, which has exits to I-280 in Kearny, Hudson County, and the Secaucus Junction train station and Route 3/Route 495 in Secaucus, where it reaches the end of the ticket system.
-The Western Spur of the New Jersey Turnpike is also signed as I-95 but is officially known as Route 95W.
+Bridges, the mainline of I-95 officially follows the Eastern Spur, which has exits to I-280 in Kearny, Hudson County, and the Secaucus Junction train station and Route 3/Route 495 in Secaucus, where it reaches the northern end of the ticket system.
+The Western Spur is also signed as I-95 but is officially known as Route 95W.
 This road has interchanges serving I-280 in Kearny and Route 3 in East Rutherford, Bergen County, the latter connecting to Route 120 and CR 503, serving the Meadowlands Sports Complex.
-The ticket system on the Western Spur ends at a barrier in Carlstadt, following which the road comes to a northbound exit and southbound exit and entrance for the Meadowlands Sports Complex and the American Dream Meadowlands shopping and entertainment complex.
-In Ridgefield, the two segments of the New Jersey Turnpike merge again, with the road continuing north into Ridgefield Park.
+The ticket system on the Western Spur ends at a barrier in Carlstadt, following which the road comes to an E-ZPass-only interchange for the Meadowlands Sports Complex and the American Dream Meadowlands shopping and entertainment complex.
+In Ridgefield, the Eastern and Western Spurs merge again, with the road continuing north into Ridgefield Park.